particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### 1. Creating OAuth Client Credentials

-Like Simple Authentication, you will need to create valid OAuth client credentials for your organization.
+Like Simple Authentication, you will need to create valid OAuth client credentials for your product.
 Unlike simple authentication, your OAuth client credentials will be sent to the Particle API from your server, not directly from your mobile/web application.
 The client credentials will be used for two purposes:

 * Creating new customers
 * Creating *scoped access tokens* for customers

-You will create your OAuth client using the Authentication view in your organization's Particle console.
+You will create your OAuth client using the Authentication view in your product's Particle console.
 For info on how to find the Authentication page and create a client, [check out the earlier discussion](#creating-an-oauth-client).